FrancescoPicchio/ProgettoLabProg/README.md

+# C++ Bank Transactions Project
-A simple c++ project simulating transactions between accounts owned by various users.
+A simple c++ project simulating Transactions between Accounts owned by various Users.
+Users own and can open Accounts.
+You can either make a deposit on an Account you own, or make a Transaction between two Accounts.

-It uses .csv files to store the data of the user, their accounts and the transactions.
+It uses .csv files to store the data of Users, each with their own Accounts (alongside their own balance) and an history of the Transactions that took place.

-### ATTENTION:
+## ATTENTION:
-There will be csv files in the directory with the code, but they're different from the ones in the that are used by the .exe (which is in the cmake-build-debug folder).
-The csv files in the directory with the code were made for debugging purposes, you can use them for your own data to test, but if you run this in an ide like CLion you can just change the context and have it use the directory with the  code.
+Depending on how you run this program csv files will be created in different directories.

+If you just run the compiled program (so the .exe file in windows for example), it'll look for csv files in the same directory, and if there aren't it'll populate the folder with the needed .csv files.

+If you run it from an ide in debug mode the files will be created at a different location (in my case in the same plase as the .cpp and .h project files when using vscode).